MercuriusXeno/NoitaModTweaks/WandWorkshop2.0/GrowWandsAdvanced/readme.txt

     Read this carefully.
 I'm not responsible for your broken saves or botched changes.
             1. Back up your saves, in case I break something.
             2. Back up your wand_workshop (2.0) mod in case YOU break something.

+To be clear: this is a mod of a mod (Wand Workshop 2.0).
+You're replacing some of the mod's files with these ones.
     Where to find the files we're replacing:
         1. Steam workshop users should find the mod in:
             [your-steam-library-folder]\steamapps\workshop\content\881100\3302329900\